stain/s11.no/content/2022/phd/specimen-data-refinery/index.md

 preparation and preservation processes can lead to the loss of important identification clues that might be present on a living example.

-### 2.2 Workflow management systems and canonical workflows for research
+### 2.2 Workflow management systems and canonical workflows for research {#workflow-management-systems-and-canonical-workflows-for-research}

 A workflow chains together atomised and executable components with the relationships between them to clearly define a control flow and a data